stevana/coverage-guided-pbt/README.md

   property f = forAll arbitrary f
 ```

+The key ingredient in the function instance of `Testable` is `forAll`:

 ``` haskell
 forAll :: (Show a, Testable b) => Gen a -> (a -> b) -> Property
 forAll gen body = Prop $